DSpace/RestContract/relationships.md

 * all: both items are verified, and the virtual metadata in both items is migrated to actual metadata
 * left: only the left item will receive actual metadata
 * right: only the right item will receive actual metadata
-* default: the behavior will be retrieved from a configuration parameter
+* configured: the behavior will be retrieved from a configuration parameter
 * not specified: no virtual metadata is expanded to actual metadata

 Return codes: